luc-constantin/Combustible-Calculator-V2/README.md

 * input fuel efficiency
 * fuel price to obtain an accurate estimate.

-##### The app provides a cost per mile breakdown, simplifying trip planning and budgeting.
+##### The app provides a cost per kilometer breakdown, simplifying trip planning and budgeting.
 ##### You can utilize this App to compare different travel options based on their fuel costs.

 ## Technologies Used: